 After the body had been steeped for a short time in bitumen or natron [a mineral salt], or perhaps merely rubbed with these substances, the few personal ornaments of the man were placed on it, he was wrapped in one piece of linen, and with his staff to support his steps, and his sandals to protect his weary feet in the netherworld, he was laid in a hole or cave, or even in the sand of the open desert, to set out on his last journey.
 (153-154)

 In a culture such as Egypt's, which dates back thousands of years, a common question concerns the origins of this unique practice.
 What most learned egyptologists agree upon is that by the first dynasty, the Egyptians had enough medical and scientific knowledge to preserve the bodily remains of animals (even human) after death.
-In fact, the peasant magician Teta, during the reign of the first dynasty's second king, Khufu, wrote a book on anatomy and his scientific experimentation with drugs and herbs.
+In fact, the peasant magician Teta, during the reign of Khufu, the second king of the Fourth Dynasty of Egypt, wrote a book on anatomy and his scientific experimentation with drugs and herbs.
 Although it is most likely legendary, apparently, scientific inquiry ran in the family - even Teta's mother supposedly dabbled in biological and chemical experiments, eventually inventing an effective hair wash.

 Although some historians dispute the notion that mummification dated this far back in the Egyptian timeline, citing many excavated tombs with unprepared, skeletal remains (although these might have been the result of human sacrifice of that period), most believe mummification had been going on for some time— such a complex process of anatomical preservation and culture hardly springs up overnight.
 The sophistication of the mummification process speaks of an operation that would have had to develop and evolve over a long period of time.
 Still, there is no specific historical or archaeological evidence to absolutely confirm when Egyptian mummification began.